stephaneVercouillieBMID/slate/source/jose.html.md

 <ol>
   <li>Create the JWS object, as described in the section above.</li>
   <li>Build a JSON object including all the header elements.
 The structure of the JWE Header is the same, as we discussed under JWS other than couple of exceptions.
-The JWE specification introduces two new elements (<i>"enc"</i>, <i>"zip"</i> and <i>"cty"</i>), which are included in the JWE Header of the JWE object, in addition to what’s defined by the JSON Web Signature (JWS) specification.<br>An example use can be found below.</br></li>
+The JWE specification introduces three new elements (<i>"enc"</i>, <i>"zip"</i> and <i>"cty"</i>), which are included in the JWE Header of the JWE object, in addition to what’s defined by the JSON Web Signature (JWS) specification.<br>An example can be found below.</br></li>
 </ol>

 <code style=display:block;white-space:pre-wrap>{